How does Cambria achieve this high quality, for which we are known?

 I will start with what it is not.
 It is not an application you can purchase online.
 There are plenty of applications on the market to fill particular needs.
 An example is QuickBooks for bookkeeping.
 QuickBooks is a great product.
 Moreover the best products have tried to anticipate user requirements and have built in methods to customize the product to meet a particular requirement.
 So QuickBooks allows you to modify their standard templates for specific types of transactions.

-But when all is said and done and the application cannot be manipulated to do things your way, and there are no better products out there on the market, you may wish to turn to Custom Programming.
+But when all is said and done, the application cannot be manipulated to do things your way, and there are no better products out there on the market, you may wish to consider our Custom Programming Services.
 QuickBooks is written in the C++ language and uses a Sybase Database .
 If there is no product to satisfy your need you have to think about doing it the same way QuickBooks did.
 Choose a programming specialty or language that is appropriate to your need and a database if you need one and begin writing it.
 Cambria’s business since 1984 has been writing such Custom Programs for our clients from scratch in just this way.

 A second reason many choose to have a custom program written is because it is sometimes cheaper than an otherwise acceptable commercial application on the market to do what you wish.
 Building real flexibility into a commercial application is difficult and expensive while a program written just for you can disregard the unneeded functionality and just do it your way.